alexeybondarovitch/altumanalitycs/README.md

 ### <b>Flush</b> method definition:

 To decrease network load, AltumAnalytics use buffer to send events in batch.
-If you want to force sending events which are currently in buffer Altum specify additional method for it.
+If you want to force sending events which are currently in buffer Altum specify additional API method for it.

 ```javascript
 Altum.flush();